juxor/afaq/markdown/append34.md

-example, the SWP's John Rees in the essay _"In Defence of October"_ argues that _"since Marx's writings on the Paris Commune"_ a _"cornerstone of revolutionary theory"_ was _"that the soviet is a superior form of democracy because it unifies political and economic power."_ [**International Socialism**, no. 52, p.
+example, the SWP's John Rees in the essay _"In Defence of October"_ argues that _"since Marx's writings on the Paris Commune"_ a _"cornerstone of revolutionary theory"_ was _"that the soviet is a superior form of democracy because it unifies political and economic power."_ [ **International Socialism** , no. 52, p.
 25] Nothing could be further from the truth, as Marx's writings on the Paris Commune prove.

 The Paris Commune, as Marx himself argued, was _"formed of the municipal councillors, chosen by universal suffrage in the various wards of the town."_
-[_"The Civil War in France"_, **Selected Works**, p.
-287] As Marx made clear, it was definitely **not** based on delegates from workplaces and so could **not** unify political and economic power.
+[ _"The Civil War in France"_ , **Selected Works** , p.
+287] As Marx made
+clear, it was definitely **not** based on delegates from workplaces and so could **not** unify political and economic power.
 Indeed, to state that the Paris Commune was a soviet is simply a joke, as is the claim that Marxists supported soviets as revolutionary organs to smash and replace the state from 1871.
 In fact Marxists did not subscribe to this _"cornerstone of revolutionary theory"_ until 1917 when Lenin argued that the Soviets would be the best means of ensuring a Bolshevik government.

 Indeed the **only** political movement which took the position Rees falsely ascribes to Marxism was anarchism.
 This can be clearly seen from Bakunin's